 Last tip, BCAAs are important for building muscle protein, however they are not the only amino acids that involved.
 There are six other amino acids that are included in the protein making process.
 With that being said, including other sources of protein, not just a BCAA supplement is necessary to see optimal results.

 WHEN TO TAKE BCAAS

-The best time to take BCAA supplements is before and/or after a workout to get optimal results.
+The best time to take BCAA supplements is 10-20 minutes before or during a workout to get optimal results.

 Many athletes also take BCAA supplements in the morning and before going to bed as well.

 Though the exact timing of when to take BCAA supplements for optimal results needs to be further researched; majority of the current studies, have found that taking BCAA supplements prior to a workout provides the best results.

 Taking BCAA supplements is generally safe for most people.

 Several studies have shown that consuming BCAA dosages between 15-35 grams per day is generally safe.